interaminense/generative-ai-poc/README.md

 ## Getting Start

 1. Install packages at root folder `npm install`
 2. Start backend at server folder `node server.js`;
-4. Star frontend at root folder `npm start`;
+3. Star frontend at root folder `npm start`;

+## Improvements

+1. Well-defined prompts are the key to good AI outcomes.
+Here's an article that can be used as a reference to create suitable prompts for each database: https://answerrocket.com/resources/leveraging-ai-for-sql-code-generation-guide/.

+2. To generate graphics, it's necessary to employ a multifaceted process, combining data, visualizations, and interactivity to present information clearly and concisely.
+We can use Looker as an example for this.
+[Learn more here](LOOKER.md).